 Labour market: The law of June 2013 on securing jobs is a step to improve the functioning of the labour market.
 It notably addresses the low access to lifelong learning.
 Measures were also taken to support the employment of older workers and of young people, in particular through subsidised work and apprenticeships, albeit with somewhat mixed results.
 Most recently, the "jobs of the future" programme effectively supports employment prospects for low-qualified young people while the "Generation Contract" has shown limited results so far.
 A reform of the public employment service was also undertaken in 2012/13.
-Labour market segmentation was partially addressed by raising employers' social contributions on contracts.
+Labour market segmentation was partially addressed by raising employers' social contributions on contracts lasting less than three months, in order to reduce the proportion of short term contracts.
 Discretionary increases to the minimum wage have been limited in order to preserve competitiveness, leaving the wage indexation formula to play.
 Negotiations between social partners on unemployment benefit systems are to start soon.
 Given the level of unemployment, further structural reforms are needed to reduce the cost of labour.